Weibull-R/WeibullR/README.md

 `qty` may optionally be used to record duplicated data.

-If the dataframe entry is not used (in favor of an exact time failure vector), a second argument `s`can be used to enter a vector of last observed success times for right censored data (suspensions).
+If the dataframe entry is not used (in favor of an exact time failure vector), a second argument, `s,` can be used to enter a vector of last observed success times for right censored data (suspensions).

 Beyond the entry of the first two data types, interval data (including discoveries with last known success time=0) are entered via argument `interval` as a dataframe with columns`left`, and `right` as a miniumum.
 As with the primary argument dataframe entry, an additional column `qty` may optionally be used to record duplicated interval data.
 Such interval data entry is not supported with the Quick Fit functions.